Sigurd Leeder: Career

 As a result of restrictive measures during the early part of the Second World War, he spent a few months in an internment camp, then moved to Cambridge in 1940, where he reformed the Jooss-Leeder Dance Studio with Kurt Jooss.
 The year 1947 marks the end of their collaboration, when he moved to London and set up his own school with the Studio Group as his own company.
-On 17 July of this year, his name change to Sigurd Leeder was authorised.
+On 17 July, he changed his name to Sigurd Leeder.
 In addition to teaching in London, he regularly participated in summer courses in Switzerland, notably alongside his peers in modern dance, including Mary Wigman, Rosalia Chladek and Harald Kreutzberg.

 Among his students in London at this time were Birgit Cullberg, the founder of the Ballets Cullberg in Sweden, and Grete Müller who would become his later collaborator.
 As a teacher, he trained not only dancers but also future teachers, such as Simone Michelle and June Kemp, who took over the direction of the London school when he left for Chile to take up an appointment to direct the University of Chile's dance department from 1959 to 1964.
-In 1965 he was invited by Grete Müller to take over the direction of the school which she had opened in Herisau after her training at the school in London.
+In 1965, he was invited by Grete Müller to take over the direction of the school which she had opened in Herisau after her training at the school in London.
 He taught here until his death in 1981.
-In 1979 he headed the International Council of Kinetography Laban (ICKL), the international congress.
+In 1979, he headed the International Council of Kinetography Laban (ICKL), the international congress.
 They dedicated themselves to the development of the signs and language of Laban notation, the transcription of choreographies and the writing of movement studies for teaching.